mlzxy/caffe-fpga-opencl/README.md

     > Because you can't implement a kernel to do a half convolution :disappointed: and data transmission is per-kernel and controlled by API.

-    I am willing to listen to others' ideas.
+    I am willing to listen to your ideas.

 ## TODO